E-Sid/scripts/README.md

 - `mhr.bat` refers to Maximum Heart Rate.

 ## Twin Project
 [Python ACE-III Calculator](https://github.com/moftasa/PythonACEIIICalculator) is a twin project by [Mostafa Hussein Omar](https://github.com/moftasa) that has both a LibreOffice spreadsheet (\*.ods) that could be filled with an automatic calculator and a Python script that works as a calculator.
-Simple type Python and the path of the script and it will start.
+Type `Python` and the path of the script and it will start.

+## HOWTO
+- To clone (copy the assessments) if you have git.
+You can type `git clone https://github.com/E-Sid/scripts/`
+- To Download hover of the icon `code <>` and download zip file (compressed file).
+Then unzip it either via GUI or `unzip` command on the CLI
+- You can also copy a single code and paste it as a text file then rename it with the appropriate extension, and make it executable.

 ## Disclaimer
 - For cardiovascular calculators: Mean arterial blood pressure, QTc interval calculator, Cardiac output offer only one way of calculation and should be used for general guidance **ONLY**.
 Please note that this codes here are just examples, calculations should **ONLY** be performed by trained healthcare professionals.
 The formulae used here is just an estimate and the actual cardiovascular calculations can vary based on individual factors such as fitness level and health conditions.